Reflections on the Role of the Facilitator in Our Choice Collective Pilot Project

-As we approach the conclusion of our National Community Cooperative Pilot Project, it’s the perfect time to reflect on the evolving role of the independent facilitator and how our practice has developed through the project’s learnings.
+As we approach the conclusion of our National Choice Collective Pilot Project, it’s the perfect time to reflect on the evolving role of the independent facilitator and how our practice has developed through the project’s learnings.

 Engaging Decision-Supporters

-From the outset, we were determined to ensure coop members could engage in the decision-making process independently, without their supporters overshadowing their voices.
+From the outset, we were determined to ensure members of the Collective could engage in the decision-making process independently, without their supporters overshadowing their voices.
 However, we quickly learned that this approach sometimes created unintended barriers, particularly for members with specific communication needs.
-We realized that a more flexible and collaborative approach, where decision-supporters were included as partners, often led to better outcomes.
-This was crucial for members with fluctuating health or fatigue issues, allowing them to continue participating fully in the coop.
-Our approach has now shifted toward working closely with each member to determine how they want their decision supporters to be involved, ensuring that these supporters understand their role in amplifying the member’s voice.
+We realised that a more flexible and collaborative approach, where decision-supporters were included as partners, often led to better outcomes.
+This was crucial for members with fluctuating health or fatigue issues, allowing them to continue participating fully in the Collective.
+Our approach has now shifted toward working closely with each member to determine how they want their decision-supporters to be involved, ensuring that these supporters understand their role in amplifying the member’s voice.

 Acknowledging Crossover of Roles

 Initially, we believed the facilitator role would not overlap with other existing support roles, like advocacy or support coordination.
-Over time, we recognized that there is inevitably, unintentionally some crossover, particularly when it comes to supporting the whole coop.
+Over time, we recognised that there is inevitably, unintentionally, some crossover, particularly when it comes to supporting the whole Collective.
 The Facilitator’s role, however, differs in that it focuses on the collective needs of the group, not individual members.
-For example, while Support Coordinators can help with funding individual services, the Facilitator can provide a broader understanding of how shared services work for the entire coop.
+For example, while Support Coordinators can help with funding individual services, the Facilitator can provide a broader understanding of how shared services work for the entire Collective.

 Understanding Topic Knowledge